-That’s probably a good idea, given that we have literally no idea what kinds of side effects Cardarine can potentially cause.
+That’s probably a good idea, given that we have literally no idea what kinds of side effects Cardarine can potentially cause in the long-run.

-If you Google around a little, you’ll find tons of encouraging information, but most of it is mere speculation based on the way GW 501516 works, not any real studies.
+If you Google around a little, you’ll find tons of encouraging information, but most of it is pure speculation based on the fact that Cardarine is a PPARδ agonist, not any real studies.